ardacetinkaya/Business.AI.Demo/README.md

 # Kafka Demo Solution

-A simple Kafka producer-consumer demonstration.
-There are individual projects which are unified orchestration via .NET Aspire.
+A simple Kafka producer-consumer demonstration project for hands-on learning.
+The producer generates mock e-commerce order events and publishes them to Kafka topics.
+The consumer processes these events and stores order data in PostgreSQL.
+All projects are orchestrated using .NET Aspire for unified observability and management.

 ## Projects